Learn About FitDC

 The Board administers a rehabilitation program, the Committee On Impaired Nurses (COIN), which was established to monitor the practice of nurses impaired due to substance abuse or mental illness.

 The Board consists of eleven DC residents: Seven RNs, two LPNs, and two consumer members appointed by the Mayor with the advice and consent of the DC Council.

 “The mission of the Board of Nursing is to safeguard the public’s health and well-being by assuring safe quality care in the District of Columbia.
 This is achieved through the regulation of nursing practice and education programs; and by the licensure, registration and continuing education of nursing personnel.”

-"LPN Renewals beginning January 2015” CBC/Fingerprinting not required 2015 renewal period.
+HHA Renewals Begin August 5th CBC/Fingerprinting not required for the 2015 renewal period.